 They saved the world.
 It is the mission of this museum to save their legacy.
 You can make a difference in the programs we can offer, the staffing we have available for tours and researchers.

 YOU CAN SAVE THEIR LEGACY

 The Museum of World War II, a 501-3C non-profit, is our foundation that supports these museum activities.
 All contributions are tax deductible.
 The museum is run on a very sound financial basis.
 Money is spent in directly making the mission of the museum experienced by as many people and students as possible.
 We are completely focused on this mission.
 For more information, see our page on How to Donate Money.
-You can also directly contribute here, using any major credit card or PayPal:
+You can also contribute directly using the Museum Donation Box on the right side of this page.

 Through your estate planning, what you have worked your lifetime to create can be your legacy to bring the reality of the World War II generation to more people and educate more students.
 They fought and died so that we could live in freedom, and not speak Japanese or German, so that we could have what our life's accomplishments are.
 We can all keep alive their sense of total patriotism, their belief in a united and strong America, everyone fighting and working together to save the American Dream.

 Your belief in these American values can live on through the mission of the Museum of World War II

 Volunteer your Time:

 Donations of Artifacts and Papers: